Lady Susan: Main characters

+Writing

+Jane Austen worked on several novels between 1793 and 1800, including Pride and Prejudice and Northanger Abbey.
+It is unclear when she wrote Lady Susan.
+Estimates usually place it in this period.

+Sense and Sensibility also originates in this period, and Austen's first draft of that novel was composed of letters between two Dashwood sisters.
+Grounding Lady Susan in the female perspective through their correspondence was subversive.
+Austen seems to tire of composing letters and breaks off the narrative with a "Conclusion" that reverts to the patriarchal perspective.
+The ending gently mocks the novel's epistolary format.

+In a 1920 book, Mary Austen-Leigh suggested that, unlike most of Jane Austen's fiction, Lady Susan was modeled on a real person.
+R.W.
+Chapman identified the woman as Mrs. Craven.
+This initiated a fruitless parlor game of guessing the identities behind all of Austen's characters.

+Adaptations

-Film and television adaptations
+Film

 Whit Stillman's adaptation of Lady Susan, retitled Love & Friendship after Austen's juvenile work of that name, was included in the Sundance Film Festival in January 2016.
 The US release date was 13 May 2016.
-The film stars Kate Beckinsale, Chloe Sevigny, Xavier Samuel and Stephen Fry.
+The film stars Kate Beckinsale, Chloë Sevigny, Xavier Samuel and Stephen Fry.
 It received strongly positive reviews.

-Stage and book adaptations
+Stage

-The stage adaptation Lady Susan: Jane Austen's Distinguished Flirt by Bonnie Milne Gardner was performed at Ohio Wesleyan University in 1998 and is published by Scripts for Stage.
+A stage adaptation by Bonnie Milne Gardner called Lady Susan: Jane Austen's Distinguished Flirt was performed at Ohio Wesleyan University in 1998.

 A two-woman version of Lady Susan, adapted by Inis Theatre, played at the Dublin fringe festival in 2001–2.

 An adaptation by Christine U'Ren was performed by Bella Union Theatre Company at the Berkeley City Club in Berkeley, California, in July 2009.